 Many of their used cars are sold as “Certified.”
 As with a car dealership, this means the vehicle has been inspected thoroughly and any significant faults corrected.
 (You should note though that Hertz for one also sells non-certified cars.
 If being certified is important to you, check this point applies to the vehicle you’re interested in.)

 Here are the reasons most commonly presented for avoiding a rental.

-You'll sometimes hear that rental cars are “abused.”
-While some drivers may not take good care of a car they're renting it's hard to see that many would deliberately abuse the vehicle.
+You’ll sometimes hear that rental cars are “abused.”
+While some drivers may not take good care of a car their renting it’s hard to see that many would deliberately abuse the vehicle.
 Mostly they just want to get from A to B while avoiding any need for insurance claims.